-If children spend time equally at different addresses, then the address which will be used for admissions purposes will be the one registered for child benefit.
-The Admissions Authority (and/or Local Authority) will request proof of the registered address, which must pre-date the application. and confirmed as the main address by the nursery/school.
+If children spend time equally at different addresses, then the address which will be used for admissions purposes will be the one registered and confirmed as the main address by the nursery/school.
 If it is not possible to establish the main address from the nursery/school records and the parents state that the child spends 50% of time with each parent, the parents will be asked to agree which address will be used as the main address for admissions purposes or they will be required to have this determined legally via a Court Order.